-Depending on the complexity or simplicity of your colours and artwork (and your branding), you could still produce a high-quality packaging box with a low gloss varnish or no coating at all.
+Depending on the complexity or simplicity of your color, artwork, and branding, you could still produce a high-quality packaging box with low gloss varnish or no coating at all.

-Similarly to paperboard packaging, a laminated coating provides your box with the ultimate protection on your artwork.
+Similarly to paperboard packaging, a laminated coating provides your box with the ultimate protection of your artwork.

 The only disadvantage with gloss lamination or UV coating is that the ripples of the material are rather prominent.

 Simplicity, minimalist, luxury, and expensive is the typical characteristic of rigid box packaging.
 It is a no-brainer that matte lamination is the most popular choice for this type of packaging.

 Matte lamination is the most recommended coating for luxury boxes.
 For one thing, the appearance of this particular finishing is widely known for its elegance (which is typically what most luxury brands want to achieve).